m3ngineer/med-mapper/README.md

 Total claim count data from 2016 was used as the metric for identifying high-prescribing physicians.
 Providers were classified as a high prescriber if they were in the top quantile of providers.

 ### Modeling
 Modeling was performed using logistic regression, random forest, and gradient boosted classifier using scikit-learn.
 F1 score, recall, and precision were used as metrics to evaluate and optimize models.
-Gradient boosted classification model was chosen based on superior scores with 5 K-fold cross validation.
+Gradient boosted classification model was chosen based on superior scores with 5-fold cross validation.

 Features were iteratively dropped based on sci-kit learn's feature importances and cross-validating scores without the least important features.